 Gen 2 Pokémon

-80 Pokémon from Generation 2 are now in the game: just make sure you update to the latest version of the app on iOS and Android.
-The new Pokémon include Chikorita, Cyndaquil, Totodile and more.
+80 Pokémon from Generation 2 are now in the game.
+They include Chikorita, Cyndaquil, Totodile and more.
 Plus, there are a few new features in the update to the game:

-- New Evolutions: Some of the original Pokémon will soon be able to evolve into Gen 2 Pokémon.
-Apparently you will need to collect items from PokéStops to evolve some Pokémon.
+- New Evolutions: Some of the original Pokémon can evolve into Gen 2 Pokémon.
+You need to collect items from PokéStops (guaranteed on your 7-day streak) to evolve some Pokémon.